kinivi/AlchemyLab/README.md

 # AlchemyLab
-A place where the magic of AI is experimented with and transformed.
+A place where I experiment with AI and share with a world.
+The repo contain codes, data and visualisation for my articles about AI.